Abortion-rights movement: United States

 In the 1960s, some states began to request changes, around the abortion law, from their states.
 In 1959, a group of experts set up a model enactment that supported the advancement of the fetus removal laws that were put in place.
 These experts suggested that the abortion laws should exempt women that were sexually assaulted, whose babies well-being were to be questioned and whose babies that were to be born out of its true, natural or original state.
 The Abortion Rights Movement became a cultural shift in The United States about the intentions of reproduction and abortion.

 In 1973, the Roe v.
 Wade verdict changed the abortion laws altogether, making abortion legal.
 Many physicians and healthcare professionals jeopardized their medical licenses, risked being put in prison and fined by the state because they wanted to continue to provide abortions.

 There were more than 1,000 abortion laws passed and enacted between 2011 and 2019 that limited access to abortion procedures.
 Some of these laws forbid a woman getting an abortion past a certain gestational age and was also based on race and specific pregnancy conditions.
 Other laws were established that ban particular abortion methods.

 Targeted regulation of abortion providers (TRAP) was put in place to target abortion clinics by demanding unnecessary requirements that made it hard for women to get an abortion.
-Anti-abortion rights claim that these requirements are for the safety of the mother and child, but that has not been scientifically proven.
+Opponents of abortion rights claim that these requirements are for the safety of the mother and child, but that has not been scientifically proven.
 TRAP has placed limitations on abortion facilities to make it more difficult for them to provide abortion services that will essentially force them to not provide abortion services at all.
 TRAP policies have been put in place by 26 states as of 2020.
 During the pandemic, numerous states prohibited non-essential medical procedures, including abortion services.
 Policymakers in twelve states saw this as a chance to certify abortion as non-essential, therefore ending services.

+In 2022, the U.S. Supreme Court case of Dobbs v.
+Jackson Women's Health Organization overturned Roe v.
+Wade, removing the federal constitutional right to abortion.
+This left abortion laws and restrictions up to each individual state.